 The risk factor

-Another big one which is well known and seems to boil down to money.
+Another big one that’s well known, and seems to boil down to money.
 Can I afford to do this, to keep going for a year?
 Will I be able to pay myself?
 This is an obvious one.
 Surely it’s much easier to commit to a career change if you know you’ve got some capital behind you.
 It becomes its own push factor.

-This isn’t a political blog, but it’s also worth noting that the raft of support measures offered by the government so far don’t cover everyone.
-Plenty of self-employed people aren’t eligible for support yet, and haven’t been since the start of the pandemic.
-We’re one of them, having only started our business 6 months ago.
+This isn’t a political blog, but it’s also worth noting that the raft of support measures offered by the government so far doesn’t cover everyone.
+Plenty of self-employed people aren’t eligible for support yet and haven’t been since the start of the pandemic.
+We’re one of them because we only started our business 6 months ago.

 Pursuing Plan B